Cheap Homemade Gifts for Coworkers: 5 Ideas They’ll Actually Love

 General Tips for Crafting DIY Coworker Gifts

-- Batch Craft: Save time and money by creating several DIY coworker gifts in one session—it’s a fun project!
+• Batch Craft: Save time and money by creating several DIY gifts for coworkers in one session—it’s a fun project!

 5 Cheap Homemade Gifts for Coworkers They’ll Love

 Ready to craft?
-Here are five amazing cheap homemade gifts for coworkers, all under $10, simple to create, and perfect for bulk production.
-These DIY projects are ideal for making DIY coworker gifts that impress everyone on your team.
+Here are five cheap homemade gifts for coworkers — all under $10 — that are easy to batch and actually get used.
+These DIY projects are ideal for making handmade coworker gifts that impress everyone on your team.

 1. Mason Jar Treat Kits: Sweetness in a Jar! 🍪

 Why They’ll Love It: Everyone loves a tasty treat, and these DIY kits are cute, customizable, and so easy to use, making them a great option for DIY edible office gifts.
-They also pair well with Frugal Meal Planning: Eat Well for $50/Week for budget-conscious bakers who want to enjoy DIY coworker gifts.
+They also pair well with Frugal Meal Planning: Eat Well for $50/Week for budget-conscious bakers who want to enjoy making DIY gifts for coworkers.

 Cost Estimate: $3–$7 per jar